 - Preheat oven to 425 degrees F (210 Celsius).

-- Slice florets off a head of broccoli into large bite-sized chunks, and put in a large bowl.
+- Slice florets off broccoli heads, then cut into large bite-sized chunks.

 - Pour the contents of the bowl onto the foil-lined sheet pan and spread out until you have a single layer of vegetables.

-- Roast for another 5 minutes and stir again—your vegetables should just be starting to brown.
+- Roast for another 5 minutes and stir again—your broccoli should just be starting to brown.

-- Roast for an additional 3-5 minutes, until the broccoli edges are crispy and the broccoli and carrots are fork tender.
+- Roast for an additional 3-5 minutes, until the broccoli edges are crispy and the broccoli is fork tender.

 Notes

-Instagram Users: Now that you've made this recipe, tag me @vanillabeancuisine or #vanillabeancuisine because I'd love to see your results!
+Instagram Users: Now that you've made this Roast Broccoli recipe, tag me @vanillabeancuisine or #vanillabeancuisine because I'd love to see your results!

 Alexandra @ It's Not Complicated Recipes says